cemf13/bitcoin-whitepaper-exercises/README.md

-# Bitcoin Whitepaper Exercises
+# Bitcoin Whitepaper Exercises this is Cesar's Version

-In these exercises, you will learn about blockchains from the perspective of the [original Bitcoin Whitepaper](https://bitcoin.org/en/bitcoin-paper).
+In these exercises, Cesar will learn about blockchains from the perspective of the [original Bitcoin Whitepaper](https://bitcoin.org/en/bitcoin-paper).

 * [Hashing](hashing/README.md)
 * [Transactions](transactions/README.md)